Andy Towle founded Towleroad (pronounced 'toll-road') in 2003.

 Kyler Geoffroy serves as the Managing Editor for Towleroad.
 Born and raised in a small town in southeast Texas (think True Detective season one), Kyler is a graduate of The University of Texas at Austin, where he majored in Government and Communication Studies.
 In the past, he has worked with the Texas Gay Straight Alliance Network, DC’s People for the American Way, and on various political and advocacy campaigns.

-In his spare time Kyler enjoys feeding his political junkie habits, jotting down ideas for novels that he’ll never actually bother writing, and trying to figure out which Hogwarts House he wants to be placed in once they finally decide to make an Oculus Rift virtual reality version of Harry Potter.
+In his spare time Kyler enjoys feeding his political junkie habits, jotting down ideas for novels that he’ll never actually bother to write, and trying to figure out which Hogwarts House he wants to be placed in once they finally decide to make an Oculus Rift virtual reality version of Harry Potter.

 Follow him on Twitter at @kylergee